hymerman/benandhelenwedding.co.uk/content.md

     Our favourite restaurant!
 Very reasonably priced, run by a husband and wife team.
 They serve a cold buffet starter, followed by a main, cheese course and pudding, for €16.50.
 One word of warning; you absolutely have to book your table, and the owner will tell you the time she wants you to arrive, normally "sept heure et demi" (7:30).
 We have witnessed her turning people away if they haven't booked, even though we were the only other customers in the restaurant!

 -   ### Hotel des Voyageurs, Chef Boutonne
     A bit more pricey, but excellent food.
 In the nice weather they serve food on their outside terrace.
 Last time we visited I had a particularly tasty steak!
+Ask for it "à point" for medium, or "saignant" for rare if you are feeling brave!

 -   ### Pizzeria Restaurant JOS, Chef Boutonne Recently renovated, they sell tasty pizza.
 We usually get a takeaway "pour emporter"

 -   ### Restaurant des Canards, Chef Boutonne
     This is the restaurant associated with the camp site.
-It is run by an English couple, but the last time we went the chef was french.
-They tend to serve more english-y meals, because most of their customers at the campsite are English.
+It is run by an English couple, but the last time we went the chef was French.
+They tend to serve more English-y meals, because most of their customers at the campsite are English.
 They also have themed nights e.g. quiz nights on specific days of the week, which they advertise on the board outside the campsite.

 -   ### La Côte de Boeuf, Melle
     Best place to get a steak!
-Bear in mind that the french range of well-done to rare is not the same as the English range!!
+Bear in mind that the French range of well-done to rare is not the same as the English range!!

     [La Côte de Boeuf website](http://www.lacotedeboeuf.fr/)